top of page

 You can also drill down to the vision at different levels in school, e.g. subject visions.

 If you vision is a slogan on the wall that is nice to have but isn't a driver - think about how you can practically use it.
 If your subject leaders have uploaded their vision to the website, but then never look at it again, consider why they spent the time creating one.
-Do you need help in visioning, the use of the vision, how the vision can empower and motivate?
+Do you need help in visioning, the use of the vision, or how the vision can empower and motivate?

 Assessment of the current situation: What is known and what is partially known and what is unknown?
 What information do you really need to collect?
 What do you need to verify?
 Sometimes, the assessment has reached a deep enough level to enable plans to be specific.